SmileRob/paraSFC/paraSFC-github/README.md

 The XXX in the cplex_studioXXX.linux-x86.bin installer stands for the version number.

-More information about the installation of cplex studio 12.9 can be found at https://www.ibm.com/support/knowledgecenter/SSSA5P_12.9.0/ilog.odms.studio.help/Optimization_Studio/topics/COS_installing.html
+More information about the installation of cplex studio 12.9 can be found at [IBM Knowledge Center](https://www.ibm.com/support/knowledgecenter/SSSA5P_12.9.0/ilog.odms.studio.help/Optimization_Studio/topics/COS_installing.html)

 # Instructions